How to Buy an Apartment Building: A 12-Step Guide

 Once you find a complex, it’s time to determine your offer price.
 Work with your agent to use a comparative market analysis (CMA) report to see how much similar properties have sold for.

-“I base my analysis on key factors, including the property’s net operating income (NOI), cap rate, and potential for value-add improvements,” says Johnson.
+“I base my analysis on key factors, including the property’s NOI, cap rate, and potential for value-add improvements,” said Johnson.

-Consider comparable sales data, rent roll analysis, market trends, and a thorough physical inspection.
+Consider comparable sales data, rent analysis, market trends, and a thorough physical inspection.
 Have your budget set so you can negotiate without compromising your ROI.
-Be persistent and develop a rapport with the seller to understand their motivations.
+Be persistent and work to develop a rapport with the seller to understand their motivations.

 8. Conduct inspections